Pivotal BlackFly V3 (prototype)

 Palo Alto, California, USA

-The BlackFly V3 is the third and latest model in the Blackfly series of eVTOL aircraft.
+The BlackFly V3 is the third and latest eVTOL model in the Blackfly series of passenger aircraft.
 It is preceded by the Rebel, BlackFly V1, and BlackFly V2, and is currently being manufactured for pre-production.
+The aircraft holds one pilot, has a canopy over the cockpit for excellent views in all directions and has a maximum pilot's height of six 6 feet, six inches (1.98 meters).

 - The Rebel (serial number 0011) as C-IJQV on Dec.
 15, 2011